eugene-manuilov/cfpack/README.md

 #### Deploy

 The `deploy` command executes build task first to create resulting template and then use it to create or update CloudFormation stack using AWS Node.js SDK.
-The command checks whether or not a stack exists to determine what action is required to create or to update the stack.
+The command checks whether or not a stack exists to determine which action is required to create or update the stack.
 This command will also upload artifacts if you define it in the `cfpack.config.js` file to make sure that CloudFormation stack can properly provision resoureces like lambda functions or appsync graphql API or resolvers.

 #### Artifacts